richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 ## Exercise 1: Prepare Demonstration Data
 In this exercise, we will discuss two ways of preparing Data Explorer-based data for use by Cognitive Search:

-* Option #1: One-Time Export (to Blob Storage)... appropriate where data is static
+* Option #1: One-Time Export (to Blob Storage)... for data that will not change
-* Option #2: Continuous Export (to Blob Storage)... appropriate where data changes over time
+* Option #2: Continuous Export (to Blob Storage)... for data that will change over time

 ### Step 1: Create External Table
 External tables enable Data Explorer to interact with data stored in an external data source (such as Data Lake or Blob Storage).